corrode/corrode.github.io/content/podcast/_index.md

 brings those stories to light, focusing on the challenges these companies tackle with Rust as they solve some of the most complex technical problems in the world.

+New episodes air every other week on Thursdays at 4pm UTC.